Emerge-Lab/gpudrive/README.md

 ## 🏋🏼‍♀️ Pre-trained policy

-We are open-sourcing a policy trained on 1,000 randomly sampled scenarios.
-You can download the pre-trained policy here TODO(before release).
-You can store the policy in ` models`.
+Download a pre-trained policy from [this paper](TODO: Link to paper), trained on 10,000 randomly sampled scenarios here.

 ## 📂 Dataset